-- has a clear focus and purpose - incorporates broad consultation with internal and external stakeholders of the institution, especially students - is sufficiently rigorous, systematic, evidence-based and comprehensive to meet all of the objectives and criteria in the Terms of Reference - adds value, minimises unnecessary overheads and assists in building capacity in the institution (i.e. it is not simply a paper exercise, leading to 'paralysis by analysis' or be undertaken solely to satisfy external requirements) - enhances understanding and governance of quality assurance processes within the institution - provides an honest evaluation of institutional strengths and weaknesses - demonstrates evidence of leadership at all relevant levels within the institution and involvement of relevant staff - gives appropriate consideration to the environment of the institution - integrates with and builds upon other related management processes where relevant (e.g. strategic planning, operational management, internal audit, etc.) - results in recommendations for enhancement which the institution will factor into future plans - is primarily evaluative rather than descriptive
+- Has a clear focus and purpose; - Incorporates broad consultation with internal and external stakeholders of the institution, especially students; - Is sufficiently rigorous, systematic, evidence-based and comprehensive to meet all of the objectives and criteria in the Terms of Reference; - Adds value, minimises unnecessary overheads and assists in building capacity in the institution (i.e. it is not simply a paper exercise, leading to 'paralysis by analysis' or be undertaken solely to satisfy external requirements); - Enhances understanding and governance of quality assurance processes within the institution; - Provides an honest evaluation of institutional strengths and weaknesses; - Demonstrates evidence of leadership at all relevant levels within the institution and involvement of relevant staff; - Gives appropriate consideration to the environment of the institution; - Integrates with and builds upon other related management processes where relevant (e.g. strategic planning, operational management, internal audit, etc.); - Results in recommendations for enhancement which the institution will factor into future plans; and - Is primarily evaluative rather than descriptive.

-2 Planning the self-evaluation
+2. Planning the Self-Evaluation

 The internal self-evaluation process will typically take a considerable amount of time to plan.
 Across Europe and internationally, the traditional approach to institutional review is a major self-study undertaken on a five-yearly basis.
 This typically takes the form of 'root and branch' reviews involving most/all departments in an institution.
 This is a worthwhile model, particularly for initial reviews.
 It also has a number of drawbacks, one of which is the tendency to reinforce departmental and functional boundaries.
 This may be one of an institution's challenges in approaching a review.
 As an institution matures in managing its quality assurance systems, in subsequent reviews, the effectiveness and general applicability of this model is open to debate.
 As our understanding of quality improvement and enhancement in higher education is evolving, and given the rate of change in our environment, relying on a process undertaken once every five years may no longer be a desirable approach to take.
-Self-evaluation is becoming an ongoing critical analysis of quality assurance and enhancement, and may be effectively integrated with a wider range of QQI engagements with institutions, such as Annual Institutional Quality Reports (AIQR) and Annual Dialogue Meetings (ADM).
+Self-evaluation is becoming an ongoing critical analysis of quality assurance and enhancement, and may be effectively integrated with a wider range of QQI engagements with institutions, such as Annual Institutional Quality Reports and Dialogue Meetings.